-Several respondents including South East on Track, Wicklow County Council (WCC) and Dún Laoghaire Rathdown County Council (DLRCC) expressed their support for ECRIPP to secure the continued safe operation of the railway.
-The direct impact climate change has on the railway line in particular at Seapoint, Bray Head and the Murroughs was recognised.
+Several respondents including South East on Track, Wicklow County Council and DLRCC expressed their support for the project to secure the continued safe operation of the railway.
+The direct impact climate change has on the railway line, in particular at Seapoint, Bray Head and the Murroughs was recognised.

-'Several Stakeholders recognisd the importance of ensuring the railway infrastructure on the east coast is protected 'The preservation of the DART line as a vital infrastructure for Dublin city and the greater Dublin areas.'
+'Several Stakeholders recognised the importance of ensuring the railway infrastructure on the east coast is protected The preservation of the DART line as a vital infrastructure for Dublin city and the greater Dublin areas.'

 Many stakeholders commented directly or indirectly about the project need.
-Most of them discussed how the potential lack of train services would impact their ability to travel for work, education and other purposes.
-Several submissions expressed support for protecting the railway in order to keep train services running.
+Most of them discussed how the potential lack of rail services would impact their ability to travel for work, education and other purposes.
+Several submissions expressed support for protecting the infrastructure in order to keep rail services running.